 Easy Oatmeal Cake with Broiled Coconut Pecan Topping Recipe

-How to Make the Best Oatmeal Cake with Broiled Coconut Pecan Topping Recipe
+How to Make the BEST Oatmeal Cake with Coconut Pecan Topping Recipe

 This homemade oatmeal cake recipe is one that can take you from breakfast and brunch to a mid morning snack with a mug of coffee or tea and dessert.

-- For the Coconut Pecan frosting you'll need: 2 cups of sweetened flaked coconut, 1 cup of chopped pecans or walnuts, light brown sugar, butter, evaporated milk and vanilla extract.
+• For the Coconut Pecan Topping you’ll need: 2 cups of sweetened flaked coconut, 1 cup of chopped pecans or walnuts, light brown sugar, butter, evaporated milk and vanilla extract.

-- The oats are softened with hot water before adding to the batter.
-It's important to allow ample time for them to cool.
+• To make this cake you begin by softening the quick cooking oats in hot water before adding them to the batter.
+It’s important to allow ample time for them to cool.

-- The topping for this cake is broiled.
-It's important that once you place it under the broiler in the oven that you don't walk away.
+• The topping for this cake is broiled in the oven.
+It’s important that once you place it under the broiler in the oven that you don’t walk away.
 It could burn easily due to the brown sugar in the topping.

 More Southern Style Cake Recipes to Make